szarya/rbt_downloader/README.md

 Once you've downloaded the files, unzip them to a folder on your drive.
 *Note that the script will download the files into this folder, so make sure that you have enough free storage - the average episode takes about 1.5GB of space*

+Open settings.py in any text editor and replace [YOUR_EMAIL] and [YOUR_PASSWORD] with your RBT email and password.

 ## Automatic installation - Windows
 Navigate to the folder with the script, and run windows.bat